Universities in Dunedin

 The University of Otago is renowned for its vibrant campus lifestyle.
 Almost all students live with walking distance of the main campus, and most students walk between their flats, campus, and the city center - which is just a few minutes' walk from the center of the campus.
 The colorful city center is full of cafes, restaurants, bars, boutiques and shopping centers of an international standard.

 Twelve of Otago's subject departments rank in the top 100 in the world for their subject areas, according to the QS World University rankings.
 The university's psychology program carries particular prestige, being among the top 50 in the world.
-The university itself is ranked in the top 200 worldwide and is ranked second of New Zealand universities.
+The university itself is ranked 169th worldwide, up 4 spots from the previous year, and is ranked second of New Zealand universities.

 Our programs at the University of Otago